RiedigerD2/OpenHouse/PrototypeOne/README.txt

 	CONFIG FILES:

-	In the PrototypeOne\Resources\Information directory only one file is Mandatory that is "Top.xml" this serves as the Main menu no catagory in the file should have an explanation seeing as it won't be displayed anyways. all other files in \Information are refered to in a file already existing in the file. eg."Top.xml" as a SubCatagoryFile
+	In the PrototypeOne\Resources\Information directory only one file is Mandatory that is "Top.xml" this serves as the Main menu all catagories in this file should have a SubCatagoryFile to follow.

+all other files in \Information are refered to in a file already existing in the file. eg."Top.xml" as a SubCatagoryFile

 All the config files, for the menus, are actually read from \bin\Debug\Resources\Information or \bin\Release\Resources\Information inorder for them to be updated when the files in PrototypeOne\Resources\Information are updated the PrototypeOne.csproj file must be updated.
+Note PrototypeOne.csproj cannot be opened while visual studios has to project open.
+If you try you will open PrototypeOne.csproj.user which is not the file you need.

 When a file is first added to a Visual studio project it first appears in PrototypeOne/PrototypeOne.csproj like so